 MERMAID MELISSA DOCUMENTARY & IN DEPTH INTERVIEWS:

-Direct youtube channel for all subscriber videos: http://www.youtube.com/MermaidMelissaPage
+Direct Mermaid Melissa youtube channel for hundreds of videos: http://www.youtube.com/MermaidMelissaPage

 SUMMARY: Mermaid Melissa is the only woman in the world legally named Mermaid!
 This extraordinary one-of-a-kind dedication to her aquatic lifestyle is used for promoting ocean education through underwater entertainment.
 Her slogan?
 “Let’s help save the oceans before all creatures become mythical.”
 She makes appearances around the world performing underwater breath hold showcases (her longest being 5 minutes) with a licensed Mermaid Entertainment Aquatic Company.
 This talented team includes trained professional mermaids, mermen, and pirates.
 The cast even includes an underwater stunt team that provides specialty acts for custom underwater synchronized style showcases at live at events or perform in our portable traveling tanks.
 With hands on experience as a professional free diver, Melissa’s resume includes: live featured performances in aquariums, poolside parties, marketing promotions for companies, and VIP events for clients.